REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Dataset Generation

-To estimate the grasp quality, we impose two measurements: \emph{antipodal score} and \emph{center score}.
-We follow the \emph{antipodal score} $c_{a}$ defined in S$^4$G\cite{qin2020s4g} to measure the quality of all grasp candidates, serving as the final 3-D grasp labels.
-Besides, we assume that the high-quality grasps usually locate near the center of mass.
+{To get the \emph{antipodal score} $c_{a}$, we follow S$^4$G~\cite{qin2020s4g}.} Besides, we assume that the high-quality grasps are usually located near the center of mass.
 Given the assumption of uniform mass distribution, the mass center usually coincides with the geometric center.
-Therefore, we assign the \emph{center score} $c_{c}$ describing the distance from the grasp to the geometric center of the object.
+Therefore, we assign the \emph{center score} $c_{c}$ describing the distance from the grasp to the geometric center of the object:

 where $d$ is the distance from the grasp to the object center, $d_{max}$ and $d_{min}$ are the maximum and minimum distance between any grasp and its corresponding object center.